FrostSource/HLACaptionReplacer/README.md

         "combined.tag.example" "<I><B>Every<I><B> second <I><B>word<I><B> is <I><B>italics<I><B> and <I><B>bold<I><B>."
         ...

-    So we use a pre-processor to make things look a little neater and simpler:
+    So we define a new value to make things look a little neater and simpler:

         # <IB> <I><B>
         ...
         "combined.tag.example" "<IB>Every<IB> second <IB>word<IB> is <IB>bold<IB> and <IB>italics<IB>."
         ...

-    Remember that the key/value pre-processor isn't just for tags and will replace anything.
+    Remember that the `define` directive isn't just for tags and will replace anything.
 This last example shows how to release your captions for non USA players:

         # color colour
         # center centre